kilfour/QuickPulse/Docs/G_TheHeart/TheHeart.md

         $"char='{ch}', enter={enter}, emit={emit}, exit={exit}")
     select ch;
 ```
-When executing this, the `Holden` Artery contains the same as before, but now we have the following in the `Diagnostic` Artery:
+When executing this, the `StringSink` Artery contains the same as before, but now we have the following in the `Diagnostic` Artery:
 ```csharp
 [
     "char='{', enter=-1, emit=False, exit=0",